 What does this mean?
 It means your unique selling proposition should be about the world your customer enjoys or the reality they'll see after they purchase.

 For instance, the process of buying a new car can be tedious and less than enjoyable.
-But, people like the experience of driving a brand-new car.
-A successful salesperson communicates the benefits and value the prospect realizes once they buy the product or service.
+But people like the experience of driving a brand-new car.
+A successful salesperson knows this and can help the customer see the benefits and values that come after the sale goes through.

 1. Hoffman: I got you live on the first call.
 When you hire us, we'll teach your sales reps how to do the same thing.

 Hoffman is an industry leader in sales training and a leading consultant for industry executives.
 This unique selling proposition was used when talking to a Vice President on the first outreach call.

 I've created a quick recording of the USP so you can hear it from the perspective of a prospect.

 2. Ben & Jerry's: We make the best possible ice cream in the best possible way.

 What's the unique selling proposition for this ice cream company?
 Ben & Jerry's stands out from the competition by providing, "the best possible ice cream in the best possible way."